 Just because a school ranks highly or offers your specialisation, it doesn’t mean it’s automatically the right one for you.
 You’ll need to dig a little deeper which will help both you and the admissions committees at your top-choice schools.

 With every MBA application you submit and every interview you attend, you’ll need to answer “why MBA?” and “why this programme?”.
 Clarity is critical to admissions committees.
 Like you, they want to know that you’ve done your homework and are only applying to schools that fit your goals and needs.

-And, it’s precisely these factors that will guide you towards the best European MBA for you.
+And, it’s precisely these factors that will guide you towards the best MBA in Europe for you.